avollkopf/cbpi4-alarmClock/README.md

 The Datetime format has to be: DD.MM.YY-HH:MM

-Wrong formats will raise a Notification with en error.
+Wrong formats will raise a Notification with an error.